rschmehl/awesco.eu/content/authors/mark-schelbergen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Associated Researchers and PIs

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Mikko Folkersma is Marie-Skłodowska-Curie Fellow at Delft University of Technology under supervision of Dr. Roland Schmehl and Dr. Axelle Viré.
-He is focusing on fluid structure interaction of flexible membrane wings for airborne wind energy generation.
+Markus Sommerfeld is PhD researcher at the Institute for Integrated Energy Systems (IESVic) of the University of Victoria.
+He is associated with the doctoral training network AWESCO.

+Under the supervision of Dr. Curran Crawford and the support from the Pacific Institute for Climate Solutions (PICS), Markus' research addresses some of the key challenges of Airborne Wind Energy, with a focus on the assessment of the available wind resource.
+In his free time Markus enjoys jogging and other outdoor sports to clear his mind, as well as studying Japanese.